Mobipocket: Legacy

-The Amazon Kindle's AZW format (a.k.a.
-Kindle File Format) is basically just the Mobipocket format with a slightly different serial number scheme (it uses an asterisk instead of a dollar sign).
+The Amazon Kindle's AZW format (Kindle File Format) shares a substantial similarity with the Mobipocket format, distinguished primarily by serial number representation (making use of an asterisk instead of a dollar sign).

-In late 2011, the Kindle Fire introduced "Kindle Format 8" (KF8), also known as AZW3 file format that supports a subset of HTML5 and CSS3 features, while acting as a container for a backwards-compatible MOBI content document.
+In late 2011, the Kindle Fire introduced "Kindle Format 8" (KF8), also known as AZW3 file format that supported a subset of HTML5 and CSS3 features, while acting as a container for a backwards-compatible MOBI content document.